Australian Sausage Rolls

 Instructions

 - Preheat oven to 400°F/200ºC.
-Line two large baking trays with non-stick baking paper.
+Line two large baking sheets with parchment paper.

-- In a bowl combine all the ingredients except the puff pastry, extra egg and poppy seeds.
+- In a bowl, combine all the ingredients for the filling.

-- In a small bowl lightly beat the extra egg for an egg wash.
+- In a small bowl, lightly beat the extra egg with a pinch of salt for an egg wash.

 - Brush with egg wash and sprinkle with poppy seeds.